 Businesses make money by supplying products and services that are desirable, and the more desirable the product or service, the more money that the business can earn, and, thus, the greater are the returns on the investments in the business.
 In their desire to earn greater returns, financial institutions help to funnel money to the most successful businesses, which allows them to grow faster and supply even more of the desirable goods and services.
 This is how financial institutions greatly contribute to the efficient allocation of economic resources.
 Hence, financial institutions are also financial intermediaries.

 Financial intermediaries profit by earning higher returns on their investments than they pay for their sources of money.
-The assets of a financial intermediary are the loans, stocks, bonds, and real estate that are the company's investments and its liabilities are its obligations to its customers, which includes deposits, insurance policies, and pension payouts.
+The assets of a financial intermediary are the loans, stocks, bonds, and real estate that are the company's investments and its liabilities are its obligations to its customers, including deposits, insurance policies, and pension payouts.

 Depository institutions, such as banks and credit unions, collect money from depositors and lend the money out to borrowers.
 Lending has risks, because of information asymmetry between the lender and the borrower.
 Borrowers know a lot more about their ability and willing to pay than lenders do, which is why it is risky for people to lend out money directly to others.
 Depository institutions mitigate this risk by assessing the creditworthiness of borrowers for possible loans, monitoring the borrowers after the loan, and collecting on delinquent accounts.
 They also convert the short-time deposits that most savers prefer to the long-term loans that businesses desire.